11 Ideas For Garden Club Activities For Adults

 After creating a gardening club comes the hard part—planning your meetings.
 You'll have to decide how often and when you'll meet.
 Then, you'll decide how you want the majority of your meetings to go.

 For instance, you can start each session with icebreakers and greetings, continue into a round-table discussion, and conclude with an activity.
-You can also have individual members plan out meetings where they will lead the discussions on topics they're knowledgeable on.
+You can also have individual members plan out meetings where they will lead the discussions on topics they're knowledgeable about.

 Ultimately, how each garden club meeting goes will vary depending on the club and the president in charge of it.
 If you're trying to plan your own meeting, then it may help to choose a topic for it.
 After picking a topic, it will be easier to structure your time.